Find Cheap Auto Insurance Quotes in Your Area

 You may also add yourself to another person's policy, such as a family member or roommate.
 However, it's imperative that you and the person who owns the policy trust one another, as you'll both be on the hook for each other's driving.
 If you or the policyowner get into an accident, then you'll both likely have to pay more.

 Car insurance companies generally only let you share an insurance policy with someone you live with, or sometimes with a direct family member who doesn't live with you.
-For example, you can generally add yourself to your parents' insurance if you're in college.
+For example, you can usually add yourself to your parents' insurance if you're in college.

 If you were denied a car insurance quote for an issue you can control, it's likely to your benefit to resolve or minimize the issue.
 Things like speeding tickets and unpaid bills may lead to either a rejected application or a higher insurance bill.
 We highly recommend you address these issues to find the cheapest prices for car insurance and make getting a quote easier.